day8/re-frame/README.md

                 f1                       f2                    f3
 ```

-In abstract terms, you could envisage the process via the thread first macro:
+In abstract terms, you could squint and imagine the process as:
 ```
 (-> app-db
     components    ;; produces Hiccup